 Hi Minga friends and family!
 I'm Emily, one of the many women behind Minga.
-Since starting our small brand two years ago, I've fallen into many roles outside of founder and designer: Customer service agent, shipping and sales, event coordinator, social media guru, photographer and marketing gal...
+Since starting our small brand in 2018, I've fallen into many roles outside of founder and designer: Customer service agent, shipping and sales, event coordinator, social media guru, photographer and marketing gal...
 The list goes on and on and OH what a ride it's been since the beginning of our small brand.

 The beauty of Minga is that it truly combines all of my passions into one.
 After college, I moved to Australia and began traveling the world solo while working online as a graphic designer.
 Some of the things that I found the most intriguing while on the road were 1- the people and 2- the markets.